 FACT: 40+ percent of small business owners still are not using social media because they don’t feel it was important to their business.

-Social media is another topic altogether, for this blog post, we will stick to websites and how they are important to your business.
+Social media is another topic altogether, so for this blog post, we will stick to websites and how they are important to your business.

 Everyone is on the web, via mobile,tablet, laptop or desktop.

 You probably know some businesses who are doing really good without a website.
 I do, too.
 I wonder though, how much better they would be with a website.
 And when I say “website,” I don’t mean an electronic brochure.
-I mean a legitimate, well-thought-out site informs, engages and converts the audience.
+I mean a legitimate, well-thought-out site that informs, engages and converts the audience.